geb/geb/doc/manual/src/chapters/110-testing.md

 You can set the `baseUrl` property to the base url that you want to implicitly created browser instance to use.
 However, using the [configuration mechanism for base url](configuration.html#base_url) is preferred.

-For fine grained control, you can create your own [browser](browser-api) instance and assign it to the `browser` property.
+For fine grained control, you can create your own [browser][browser-api] instance and assign it to the `browser` property.
 Otherwise, an implicit browser object is created using `driver` and/or `baseUrl` if they were explicitly set (otherwise the configuration mechanism is used.)

 ## Cucumber (Cuke4Duke)